ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 store the tokens that are received during issuance.
 The storage system is a map of server identifiers (`server.id`) to arrays of stored tokens.
 We assume that the client knows the server public key `pkS` ahead of time.
-The server and client also determine the public metadata that they will like to add, and the client is aware of the server metadata ahead of time.
-Metadata must be of the type `Metadata`, an opaque byte string of arbitrary length representing.
+As above, the client and server also agree on public metadata values used during the protocol.
+Each metadata value is an arbitrary-length byte string.
 The client picks a value `m` of tokens to receive during the issuance phase.
-In {{draft-davidson-pp-architecture}} we discuss mechanisms that the client can use to ensure that this public key is consistent across the entire ecosystem, and the kind of public metadata that is allowed.
+In {{draft-davidson-pp-architecture}} we discuss mechanisms that the client can use to ensure that this public key is consistent across the entire ecosystem.

 ## Issuance phase {#issuance-phase}